JasonQiu1/SLogo/README.md

         * Runs all commands until encountering an error
         * Throws an error which should be caught by the view and displayed to the user when encountering an error with the given code
+    * Help Pages:
+      * Commands, Variables, and History can all be displayed in a pop-up window
+      * Variables can be set by clicking on them in the pop-up
+      * Commands can be run by clicking on them in the pop-up
+    * Preferences:
+      * User can load preferences for

 * Features unimplemented:
     * Commands: